MicrosoftDocs/sql-docs/docs/reporting-services/create-deploy-and-manage-mobile-and-paginated-reports.md

 * Mobile reports
 ::: moniker-end

 You can store and manage them securely here, in the traditional folder hierarchy.
 Tag your favorites reports for quick access.
-Those with appropriate permissions are able to manage and administer SSRS content.
+Users with appropriate permissions are able to manage and administer SSRS content.

 And you can still schedule report processing, access reports on demand, and subscribe to published reports in the new web portal.